Czechs tighten COVID lockdown, seek more tests for factory workers | Health

 They also shut pre-schools and classes for first and second grade pupils.
 Other pupils were already learning from home.
 "People did not want to keep the rules before today and that is why COVID is here.
 Maybe this will help," Pavel Novotny, a train conductor, said outside a largely empty station in Prague.

-FACTORIES STAY OPEN Babis has faced criticism that the new measures do not go far enough as factories remain open.
+FACTORIES STAY OPEN, MUST TEST Babis has seen his popularity dented before an October election and faces criticism that the new measures do not go far enough as factories remain open.
 He is balancing this with public frustration over lockdowns that have seen non-essential shops, restaurants and entertainment largely shut since October.

-Babis has rejected calls to shut industry, saying this would cause job losses, and has instead proposed more testing in factories.
-Deputy Prime Minister Jan Hamacek, who leads the junior governing party the Social Democrats, has argued for a reduced workforce until more testing can take place.
+Babis has rejected calls to shut industry, saying this would cause job losses.
+Instead, the government approved on Monday mandatory COVID tests for companies with at least 50 employees in a move that aims to reach about 2 million workers in the next two weeks.

 New, more contagious variants of the virus have added to the latest surge, and a slow vaccine rollout is not helping.
 The death toll has doubled since mid-December to reach 20,469.